ivandevp/Book/chapter-3.md

-# Chapter Three: User Authentication
+# Chapter Three: User Models and Authentication

 In this chapter, we are going to create the logic to sign users up and log them in and out.
 There are a million ways to do this properly, however, in this book we will be taking a simple and not very secure approach for simplicity.